aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/common/infrastructure-elements.md

         mode: < static > | Currently only static mode is supported
         timeout: < timeout in seconds > | Optional - default is 90 seconds

-# Dictionary of servers, a device attaching to a L2 switched port(s)
+# Dictionary of servers, a device attaching to L2 switched port(s)
 <infrastructure_elements_keys.key>:

   # Server name, this will be used in the switchport description